alikahwaji/WEB503-S2-21-Lab-Four/README.md

 :arrow_right: `Use the code in the html file to create a HTML DOM Node Tree.`

-:arrow_right: `Use the journal.md for HTML DOM Node Tree.`
+:arrow_right: `Use the journal.md for HTML DOM Node Tree digram.`

 :arrow_right: `Explain each level and element in the tree inculding element attribute and text if exist.`

-:arrow_right: `list the approches or methods to select any element in the HTML DOM Node Tree.`
+:arrow_right: `List the approches or methods to select any element in the HTML DOM Node Tree.`

-:arrow_right: `Focus on DOM structure for this lab.`
+:arrow_right: `Focus on the DOM node tree structure for this lab.`

 :arrow_right: `You must use NMIT APA 7th ed.
 Referencing Guide`